◊◊◊◊

 1 can sliced water chestnuts, drained and coarsely chopped

-1/2 to 2/3 cup mayonnaise (sugar free)
+1/2 cup mayonnaise (sugar free)

-6 to 8 green onions, sliced
+4 to 6 green onions, sliced (about 1/4 cup)

 2 teaspoons fresh lemon juice

-1 teaspoon soy sauce (or more to taste)
+1 teaspoon lite soy sauce

-Tuna Salad with Fresh Dill
+Tuna Salad with Fresh Dill and Parsley

 Two servings.
 Low fat.
 An easy to make tuna salad.
 Can be served inside of hollowed out tomatoes or over lettuce.